ZoBoRf/ZIL-Tool-Chain/README.md

   In my tests the line ```<GC-DUMP ,ZCODE .ZIN> DONE.``` was never reached, Muddle crashed.
 So I changed the output mode from `"PRINTB"` to `"PRINT"` and replaced `GC-DUMP` with a simple `PRINT`.
-  Before saving the compiled code I do a `BLOAT` and force a garbage collecter run `<GC 0 T>`.
+  Before saving the compiled code I do a `BLOAT` and force a garbage collector run `<GC 0 T>`.
 It made the process a bit more stable, I think `ZORK II` pushes the muddle interpreter to its limits here.
   What ```<PRINT ,ZCODE .ZIN>``` produces, I will discuss after the